-Link Number Program Theory Description Potential Performance Indicator Possible Data Source 10 Increased awareness, knowledge and change in attitude makes non English-speaking customers want to change their practice in their use of energy, to purchase and install energy- efficient equipment and take advantage of available rebates.
-Non English-speaking customers change their energy use habits, install energy-efficient equipment and apply for available rebates.
-Survey of participants who attended energy efficiency seminars or workshops.
+Link Number Program Theory Description Potential Performance Indicator Possible Data Source in attitude makes non English-speaking customers want to change their practice in their use of energy, to purchase and install energy-efficient equipment and take advantage of available rebates. change their energy use habits, install energy-efficient equipment and apply for available rebates. who attended energy efficiency seminars or workshops.
 Survey of customers who attended ethnic events or PACE presentations.
-11 Increased awareness, knowledge and change in attitude, along with the ease of accessing information about the programs makes non- English-speaking customers want to participate in other programs and services offered by The Gas Company and other utility providers.
-Non-English-speaking customers participate in other The Gas Company programs and services as well as those offered by other utility providers (electric, water).
+11 Increased awareness, knowledge and change in attitude, along with the ease of accessing information about the programs makes non-English-speaking customers want to participate in other programs and services offered by SoCalGas and other utility providers.
+Non-English-speaking customers participate in other SoCalGas programs and services as well as those offered by other utility providers (electric, water).
 Tracking databases for other programs.
 Survey of participants who attended seminars and workshops.
 Survey of customers who attended community events or PACE presentations.
 12 Increased awareness, knowledge and change in attitude makes non English-speaking customers want to change their energy use habits and/or business operation and maintenance practices.
 Non English-speaking customers change their energy use habits and/or business operation and maintenance practices.
 Survey of participants who attended seminars, workshops or ethnic events.
 Survey of customers who attended ethnic events or PACE presentations.
 13 By participating in other utility efficiency programs, non-English-speaking customers may want to change their use of energy and selection of home and business equipment.
 Non English-speaking customers change their energy use habits and selection of home and business equipment.
 Survey of participants who participated in other utility programs.
 14 Customers install energy-efficient equipment resulting in energy and demand savings.
-M&V of savings Impact analysis 15 Customers participate in other programs and services offered by The Gas Company and other utility providers resulting in energy and demand savings.
+M&V of savings Impact analysis 15 Customers participate in other programs and services offered by SoCalGas and other utility providers resulting in energy and demand savings.
 M&V of savings Impact analysis 16 Customers change their use and maintenance practices resulting in energy and demand savings.
 M&V of savings Impact analysis